Genoa

 ###

 And that’s it for my time in Italy.
-An amazing 17-day trip capped by staying in by far my favorite city in the country.
-I’ll be back in the future for more sea and sky.
+An amazing 17-day trip capped by staying in new my favorite city in the country.
+I’ll be back in the near future for more sea and sky.
 Arrivederci!